ABOUT

 Artist Biography

-Rachelle Gardner-Roe has been working as an artist in Kansas City since the mid-2000s.
-She grew up in the rural countryside outside of Adrian, MO and received a Bachelors in Interior Architecture from Kansas State University in 2004.
+Rachelle Gardner-Roe has been working as an artist in the Kansas City area since the mid-2000s.
+She grew up in the rural countryside outside of Adrian, MO, on the native land of the Osage, Kickapoo, Kaskaskia and Sioux tribes.
+She received a Bachelors in Interior Architecture from Kansas State University in 2004.
 This background in design allowed her to explore various media through a lifelong interest in the fine arts.
-Her emphasis in furniture design influenced her path in sculpture while her family’s fateful adoption of three sheep in the 1990s led to a herd and eventually a journey down the road of textiles (free material is great material as most artists will testify).
+Her emphasis in furniture design influenced her path in sculpture while her family’s fateful adoption of three sheep in the 1990s eventually led her down the road of fibers and a practice rooted in the land.